sibineejokela/Store_Data_May2020/Project_Summary.md

 ## Analysis
 ### Objective 1.
 Data Details
 The data dictionary provides information on the database including the contents, structure, format and relationship of the elements to aid in understanding the data.
-Below is the data dictionary for this project:
+The data dictionary for this project is as shown.
+Examples of revenue figures have been redacted to protect the financial privacy of the company.

 ![Data Dictionary](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Data_Dictionary.png)